mohdalmas/redis-infra-devops/README.md

     └── Values for deploying Redis on EKS Cluster 1b.

 terraform/
-    ├── eks.tf
-    │   └── Main Terraform configuration file.
-    ├── variables.tf
-    │   └── Variables for Terraform configurations.
-    ├── Network.tf
-    │   └── All Networking from Terraform configurations.
-    └── security-groups.tf
-        └── Security group rules for EKS clusters.
+    ├── Contains All Terraform code for creating AWS Infra

 scripts/
-    └── coredns_change.sh
+    └── external_dns_install.sh
-        └── Script for updating CoreDNS configurations.
+        └── Script for updating CoreDNS configurations and INstalling External DNS to update Route53 records automaticelly.

 .github/
     └── workflows/
-        └── main.yml
+        └── workflow.yml
             └── Main GitHub Actions workflow file.

-bash
-Copy code
+**bash code**
 git clone https://github.com/mohdalmas/redis-infra-devops.git
 cd redis-infra-devops

-Setup Terraform:
+# Setup Terraform:

-Initialize Terraform and apply the configurations to set up the infrastructure:
+# Initialize Terraform and apply the configurations to set up the infrastructure:

-bash
-Copy code
+**bash**
 terraform init
 terraform apply

 Deploy Redis Using Helm:
 Update the Helm chart values for your specific clusters and install Redis:

-bash
-Copy code
 # For Cluster 1a
-helm install redis-cluster-a ./charts -f ./charts/values_a.yaml -n redis-cluster --create-namespace --set global.redis.password=<your_password>
+aws eks update-kubeconfig --region us-east-1 --name eks-cluster-1a helm install redis-cluster-a ./charts -f ./charts/values_a.yaml -n redis-cluster --create-namespace --set global.redis.password=<your_password>

 # For Cluster 1b
-helm install redis-cluster-b ./charts -f ./charts/values_b.yaml -n redis-cluster --create-namespace --set global.redis.password=<your_password>
+aws eks update-kubeconfig --region us-east-1 --name eks-cluster-1b helm install redis-cluster-b ./charts -f ./charts/values_b.yaml -n redis-cluster --create-namespace --set global.redis.password=<your_password>

 Usage
 Once the Redis clusters are deployed, you can interact with them as follows:

-Connect to a Redis Pod:
+# Connect to a Redis Pod:

-bash
-Copy code
-kubectl exec -it <pod_name> -n redis-cluster -- redis-cli Check Redis Cluster Status:
+kubectl exec -it <pod_name> -n redis-cluster -- bash redis-cli -c -h <headless-service or any service> -a <password>

+Check Redis Cluster Status:
+redis-cli -c -h <headless-service or any service> -a <password> CLUSTER NODES

 Use redis-cli commands to check the status of the Redis cluster and perform operations.

 CI/CD Workflows
 This repository uses GitHub Actions for continuous integration and deployment.
-The workflows are defined in .github/workflows/main.yml and include steps for deploying infrastructure and applications.
+The workflows are defined in .github/workflows/workflow.yml and include steps for deploying infrastructure and redis chart.

-Contributing
-Contributions to this repository are welcome!
-Please follow the standard GitHub workflow for contributing:

-Fork the repository.
-Create a feature branch.
-Commit your changes.
-Push to the feature branch.
-Create a pull request.
-License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.